 - a.
-Health certificate issued by the competent authority of the country of origin (A bilingual English-Indonesian sample health certificate can be found here: Ministry of Marine Affairs and Fisheries Regulation No. 11/2019, page 34.
+Health certificate issued by the competent authority of the country of origin (A bilingual English-Indonesian sample health certificate can be found in Ministry of Marine Affairs and Fisheries Regulation No. 11/2019.)

 - b.
 Catch certificate

 - c.
 Certificate of Origin (COO)

-Every shipment is subject to quarantine measures/inspections upon arrival; therefore, the importer should at least one day prior to arrival obtain a Fish Quarantine Installation Certificate (IKI) that can be used to request fish quarantine measures10.
-The importer should submit the required documents to the quarantine officer at the entry point, including Import Permit, Health Certificate, COO, Catch Certificate, and Invoice/Packing List.
+Every shipment is subject to quarantine measures/inspections upon arrival; therefore, the importer should at least one day prior to arrival obtain a Fish Quarantine Installation Certificate (IKI) that can be used to request fish quarantine measures.
+The importer should submit the required documents to the quarantine officer at the entry point, including Import License, Health Certificate, COO, Catch Certificate, and Invoice/Packing List.
 When the shipment arrives, the fish quarantine officer will verify administrative requirements, conduct a physical inspection, and take samples for laboratory examination to ensure the quality and safety of the fishery product.
-A list of test parameters in Bahasa Indonesia can be found at Head of Fish Quarantine
+A list of test parameters in Bahasa Indonesia can be found at Head of Fish Quarantine Decree No. 77/2017, (Frozen Fish, page 22 - 23); (Fresh Fish page 24); (Frozen Shrimp page 28); (Scallop page 30); (Frozen Shellfish Meat page 31); (Frozen Lobster page 32).